pgorczak/awslambda/README.rst

             'body': template.render(parameters=event['queryStringParameters'])}

-And create your simple *requirements.txt*
+and create a simple *requirements.txt*.

 ::

     Jinja2

-Deploy
+Deploy,

 ::

       awslambda . mybucket -s sync.yaml -r requirements.txt

-Open the function in your AWS console.
+then open the function in your AWS console.
 Go to *Triggers* and add an *API Gateway* trigger.
 Set security to *Open* for now.
 Open the URL of the created trigger in your browser.
 You should see "Hello, !".
 To customize the page append e.g.